chsasank/chsasank.github.io/_posts/random/2021-04-05-history-repeats-itself-why-care.md

 There's a good reason why past has lessons for the present.
 History influences culture, ideology and people and that constrains a group in terms of options they have at hand.
 Both advantages and disadvantages a group of people have is rooted in their historical paths.
 This is true as much to a society as it is to an organization.

 This makes history an important area to study.
 It helps us predict some of the patterns we might see in the future of this new cold war.
 And there are many questions we need answer for.
 The old cold war lasted four decades.
 Will the new one last that long?
 What will be the role of different states?
 What are the commercial and technological implications of the cold war?
-How was the life under mutually assured destruction?

 ## Changing Nature of Warfare